-If you’re just getting started learning Texas Holdem, keep this guide handy for quick reference.
+If you’re just getting started learning poker games and Texas Holdem Poker specifically, keep this guide handy for quick reference.
 If you ever get confused by the action, read below for some guidance.
 Each topic contains links to more in-depth articles on that specific aspect of Texas Holdem rules.
-When you feel you’ve got the hang of it and are ready to play some real money online poker, check out our Texas Hold’em poker site rankings for the best places to get right into a Texas Holdem game online.
+When you feel you’ve got the hang of it and are ready to play, check out where you can play some real money online poker.

-Before we get into describing the full rules and game play, here’s a quick glossary of terms you’ll encounter:
+Before we get into describing the full Texas Hold'em rules and gameplay, here’s a quick glossary of terms you’ll encounter:

-A Texas Hold’em tournament is the same as any other game of Hold’em with a few added rules and twists.
+A Texas Hold'em tournament is the same as any other game of Hold'em with a few added rules and twists.
 Learn more about the unique rules of Texas Holdem poker tournaments.
-Meanwhile, a Texas Holdem cash game is played on a single table with 2 to 10 players.
+Meanwhile, a Holdem cash game is played on a single table with 2 to 10 players.
 The goal is simple: win as many chips as you can, one pot at a time.
-You win a pot by having the best hand or by having all other players fold before the showdown.
+You win a pot by having the best hand after the final community card has been dealt, or by having all other players fold before the showdown.
+A full hand is made by combining your one or both your hole cards with the community cards.

 A Texas Hold'em game can be broken up into three main parts: